-Brick edging is the art of placing bricks to create a raised edging that can make your flower beds stand out and enhances your garden in more ways than one.
+Brick edging is the art of placing bricks to create a raised edging that can make your flower beds stand out, adds a border to your footpaths, and enhances your garden in more ways than one.
 Brick edging is far easier to create than stone edging.
-A simple form of brick edging is the sawtooth style.
+There are a number of standard brick edging styles, but a simple form of brick edging is the sawtooth style.
 Let’s look at how it’s done.

 The basic tools you need for this are a measuring tape, some concrete mix, a shovel, a spade, a spirit level, a claw hammer, sliding bevel, bolster, handsaw, permanent marking pen, and string line for aligning the brick placement.